-- > 6.5.2 Identify and protect key strategic mineral, energy and extractive resources and haul routes from incompatible development. - > 6.5.5 Minimise adverse impacts of resource development on valuable environmental and other economic resources, and ensure appropriate rehabilitation of affected landscapes. - > 6.5.6 Ensure sufficient supply of minerals, gas and extractive resources are available for future use, and their extraction, processing, transport and downstream value-adding contribute to the local economy.
+- > 6.5.2 Identify and protect key strategic mineral, energy and extractive resources and haul routes from incompatible development. - > 6.5.3 Identify and support new sectors that have the potential for future growth associated with the resource sector such as mine rehabilitation and carbon dioxide emissions capture. - > 6.5.4 Support and develop growth of specialised technology and research-based sectors (tertiary industries) which value-add to the resource sector. - > 6.5.5 Minimise adverse impacts of resource development on valuable environmental and other economic resources, and ensure appropriate rehabilitation of affected landscapes. - > 6.5.6 Ensure sufficient supply of minerals, gas and extractive resources are available for future use, and their extraction, processing, transport and downstream value-adding contribute to the local economy.